 Then he said to them, "Go, eat of the fat, drink of the sweet, and send portions to him who has nothing prepared; for this day is holy to our Lord.
 Do not be grieved, for the joy of the LORD is your strength."Nehemiah 8:10(NASB)

-Nehemiah had rebuilt the walls of Jerusalem and many Israelites had returned to to their homeland following the nation's 70-year exile in Babylon.
-It was the first day of their new year, the feast of trumpets, and the apostate nation of Israel stood in the city square and started to listen to Ezra the priest reading the Word of the Lord - he read from the book of the Law, that had been given by God to Israel.
+Nehemiah had rebuilt the walls of Jerusalem, and many Israelites had returned to their homeland following the nation's 70-year exile in Babylon.
+It was the first day of their new year (the feast of trumpets), and the apostate nation of Israel stood in the city square and started to listen to Ezra the priest reading the Word of the Lord.
+He read from the book of the Law that had been given by God to Israel.

-Like Israel we should confess our sin and recognise how far we may have wandered from the Lord – we should turn away from our wrong attitudes and actions and look to Jesus, for every day is a day that is holy to the Lord.
-And like Israel we should not remain in self-condemnation – but rejoice that there is now no condemnation to those that are in Christ Jesus – and like Israel we should follow the wise advice of Nehemiah – for the joy of the Lord is indeed our strength.
+Like Israel, we should listen to the Word of the Lord, for faith comes by hearing and hearing by the Word of God.
+Like Israel, we should confess our sin and recognise how far we may have wandered from the Lord.
+We should turn away from our wrong attitudes and actions and look to Jesus, for every day is a day that is holy to the Lord.
+Like Israel, we should not remain in self-condemnation, but rejoice that there is now no condemnation to those that are in Christ Jesus.
+And like Israel, we should follow the wise advice of Nehemiah: "For the joy of the Lord is indeed our strength."

-Father thank You that You are my joy and my strength - thank You that there is no condemnation to those that are in Christ Jesus and thank You that Your grace is sufficient for Me.
-Keep me faithful to You for You and my faithful and generous God – in Christ name I pray, AMEN.
+Heavenly Father, thank You that You are my joy and my strength.
+Thank You that there is no condemnation to those that are in Christ Jesus and that Your grace is sufficient for me.
+Keep me faithful to You, for You are my faithful and generous God.
+In Jesus' name I pray, AMEN.